rhyzJ/missionOne/README.md

   <a href="https://github.com/rhyzJ/missionOne">
     <img src="https://www.turners.co.nz/assets/images/logo/square_logo_car.png" alt="Mission 1 Logo" style="border-radius: 50%;" />
   </a>
 <h3 align="center">🌸 Rhya's Mission 1 🌸</h3><br />

 ##

 <p align="center">
-    This is my Mission 1 for show and tell! <br /><br /> It is a prototype of an Azure AI Car Type Identifying Software.
+    This is my Mission 1 for show and tell! <br /><br />
+    <em>It is a prototype of an Azure AI Car Type Identifying Software.
-    Calculates a false premium (just for show) and can identify:
+    Calculates a false premium (just for show) and can identify:</em>

 **Hatchbacks** 🚙
 **Sedans** 🚗